-Ariane-6 rocket with Swiss components successfully blasts into space
+ESA Ariane-6 rocket with Swiss components successfully blasts into space

 Europe's new rocket Ariane-6 set off at 9pm (Swiss time) on Tuesday from the European spaceport in Kourou, French Guiana.
 The rocket's payload fairing, which protects the satellites during launch, was produced in a town in central Switzerland.